MDG2122/DLVSP_S2/README.md

 Follow the instructions on: description.txt, to run the code.

-Adaptation made by: Massimo Di Gennaro
+Adaptation made by: Massimo Di Gennaro, Cecilia Diana Albelda, Leticia Fernandez Abella.

 # Seq_nms_YOLO